-- TANK: Inability to don test garment due to upper extremity ROM limitations; manufacturer's garment sizing incompatible with participant's measurements - SUIT: Inability to independently don test garment, for those typically independent in dressing; unacceptable discomfort wearing test garment, particularly around the shoulders and genitals
+• TANK: Inability to don test garment due to upper extremity ROM limitations; manufacturer's garment sizing incompatible with participant's measurements • SUIT: Inability to independently don test garment, for those typically independent in dressing; unacceptable discomfort wearing test garment, particularly around the

-There is no difference in SBP support between test garments and usual medical binders, but ease of use of these garments is a barrier to their adoption and use.
-Further research is needed to guide development of an attractive, easy-to-use, physiologically supportive abdominal compression garment.
+• The test garments provided similar SBP support as usual medical binders. • Although there is no difference in SBP support between test garments and usual medical binders, ease of use of test garments is a barrier to their use.